Related Materials: COVID-19 Testing – What You Need to Know (PDF) | More Healthcare & Testing Guidance | All Guidance | More Languages

 Diagnostic screening testing is testing of asymptomatic people without known exposure to detect COVID-19 early, stop transmission, and prevent outbreaks.

 Diagnostic screening testing is no longer recommended in general community settings as it is less effective at reducing COVID-19's impacts in settings where disease rates are lower, risk of spread is lower, and risk of severe illness is lower.
 However, individuals may consider routine diagnostic screening testing if they have underlying immunocompromising conditions (e.g., organ transplantation, cancer treatment), due to the greater risks such individuals face if they contract COVID-19.
 CDPH encourages immunocompromised individuals to discuss their plan with their healthcare providers.

-For additional CDC recommendations on testing, see CDC Overview of Testing for SARS-CoV-2, the virus that causes COVID-19 site
+For additional CDC recommendations on testing, see CDC Overview of Testing for SARS-CoV-2, the virus that causes COVID-19 site.

 Post-exposure testing for COVID-19 means testing people who are asymptomatic but have been exposed to a confirmed case of COVID-19.

 Post-exposure testing should be considered when “close contact" with a case occurs, as defined in the Guidance on Isolation and Quarantine for COVID-19.
 Post-exposure testing is not recommended if a person was infected with COVID-19 in the last 30 days, unless they develop new symptoms.
 If new symptoms consistent with COVID-19 occur and an alternative etiology cannot be identified, antigen testing may be considered.
 Interpretation of positive test results in such people should be made in consultation with infectious disease or infection control experts.
 For persons infected in the last 31-90 days, post-exposure testing using antigen tests is recommended.